sainnhe/gruvbox-material-vscode/CONTRIBUTING.md

 4. Push the commit and tag to github: `$ git push origin master v6.2.10`

+### Versioning

+This color scheme doesn't follow the semantic versioning convention, because there are almost no "bugs" in a color scheme.
+Everything is regarded as a feature.

+Given a `MAJOR.MINOR.PATCH`, increment the:
+1. `MAJOR` version when you make breaking changes (often with changes to design),
+2. `MINOR` version when you change configuration options, and
+3. `PATCH` version when you add small features (with no configuration changes).

 ## Some designs

 There are 3 workbench styles available in this theme: